Charlotte Mary Yonge

-Charlotte Mary Yonge (1823–1901) was an English novelist, who wrote in the service of the church.
-Her abundant books helped to spread the influence of the Oxford Movement and show her keen interest in matters of public health and sanitation.
+Charlotte Mary Yonge (11 August 1823 – 24 March 1901) was an English novelist, who wrote in the service of the church.
+Her abundant books helped to spread the influence of the Oxford Movement and showed her keen interest in matters of public health and sanitation.

 Life

 Charlotte Mary Yonge was born in Otterbourne, Hampshire, England, on 11 August 1823 to William Yonge and Fanny Yonge, née Bargus.
 She was educated at home by her father, studying Latin, Greek, French, Euclid, and algebra.
 Her father's lessons could be harsh:

-He required a diligence and accuracy that were utterly alien to me.
-He thundered at me so that nobody could bear to hear it, and often reduced me to tears, but his approbation was so delightful that it was a delicious stimulus....
-I believe, in spite of all breezes over my innate slovenliness, it would have broken our hearts to leave off working together.
-And we went on till I was some years past twenty.

 Yonge's devotion to her father was lifelong and her relations with him seem to have set the standard for all other relations, including marriage.
 His "approbation was throughout life my bliss; his anger my misery for the time."

 Yonge was born into a religious family.
 Devoted to the High church, she was much influenced by John Keble, Vicar of Hursley from 1835, a near neighbour and one of the leaders of the Oxford Movement.
 Yonge was herself sometimes referred to as "the novelist of the Oxford Movement", as her work frequently reflects values and concerns of Anglo-Catholicism.
 She remained in Otterbourne all her life and taught for 71 years in the village Sunday school.
 Her house, 'Elderfield', became a Grade II listed building in 1984.

 In 1858 she paid for the construction of a combined school and chapel of ease to Hursley parish church in the village of Pitt.
 It was designed by William Butterfield and, like Elderfield, has been a Grade II listed building since 1984.
 In 1868 a new parish was formed to the south of Yonge's home village of Otterbourne.
 This was to contain the villages of Eastley and Barton.
 Yonge donated £500 towards the Church of the Resurrection, the Church of England parish church, and was asked to choose which of the two villages the parish should be named after.
-She chose Eastley, but decided that it should be spelt Eastleigh as she perceived this as being more modern.
+She chose Eastley but decided that it should be spelt Eastleigh as she perceived this as being more modern.